Inside Job! Protecting Your Business From Internal Threats

 Improving Your Communication

 Another preventative measure, if you work at communicating the best practices to your employees, as well as the repercussions, this will prevent employees from ever attempting to defraud you.
 Ultimately, it’s something that needs to be taken seriously.
 This means that you have to be hot on dishing out the punishments as and when it’s necessary.
-And a lot of it is in regards to the legal side of things, but if employees do not know what the HR policy is, or you’re not doing your bit to communicate these best practices, it’s important that you start to get this right.
+A lot of it is in regards to the legal side of things.
+But if employees do not know what the HR policy is, or you’re not doing your bit to communicate these best practices, it’s important that you start to get this right.

 Delegating Additional Duties

-This can be referred to as the primary internal control.
+We can say this as the primary internal control.
 When it comes to things like documents and records, you need to split the authority among a certain group of people.
 It’s the equivalent of having two people with two different keys, but they both need to be turned at the same time.
-This is a very great way to implement an extra layer of security, but it also shows you if there are fraudulent activities permitted from deep within the business.
+This is a very great way to implement an extra layer of security.
+But it also shows you if there are fraudulent activities permitted from deep within the business.

 It’s a reality we all have to face, but internal protection is as important as the external.
-It’s something that we don’t always focus on because we can be blindsided by the external aspects seemingly being more important.
+It’s something that we don’t always focus on because the external aspects can make us blindsided seemingly being more important.
 They are all as important as each other.